 In 1955, oral medication is used to lower blood sugar levels.
 The first oral drugs to help lower blood glucose levels became available to patients.

 In 1959, a distinct difference is made between the two types of diabetes-Type 1, or insulin dependent, and type 2, or non-dependent.

 In 1970, the first insulin pump is used.
 Also, meters are developed to regulate glucose levels in the blood.
 In 1983, synthetic insulin is first produced.

 In 1986, the insulin pen is introduced to the market.

-In 1990, With the 90âs came the realization that more frequent use of insulin doses and personalized treatment regimens based on a patientâs activity level and eating patterns can delay the progression and onset of long-term complications in individuals with Type I Diabetes.
+In 1990, With the 90âs came the realization that more frequent use of insulin doses and personalized treatment regimens based on a patientâs activity level and eating patterns can delay the onset and progression of long-term complications in individuals with Type I Diabetes.

 Changes are constantly being made to create a new design for the future of diabetes.
 With so many breakthroughs in recent history of diabetes, a cure may be right around the corner.
-Additional information Have a look at Remedies reverse your diabetes today reviews can you reverse diabetes
+More Details Check out Remedies reverse your diabetes today reviews reverse diabetes in 30 days